michael-rua/MKMKG_limited_org/README.md

 ### MVP User request

 * As a user I want to be able to make fresh memes with a collection of images alrady stored on a file.
-I want to make these memes on a website that I could show to anyone anywhere so my freiends could see these amazing works of art .
+I want to make these memes on a website that I could show to anyone anywhere so my friends could see these amazing works of art.
 These memes will need to have text dislayed clearly over the image, along the bottom portion.
 * I need to have a landing page with a title and a button that invites me to start making my meme dreams come true.
 This page will offer a link to the list/selection of images that will be the backdrop for the meme.
-* When an image is clicked on it will become a large image taking up the majourity of the screen.
+* When an image is clicked on it will become a large image taking up the majority of the screen.
 Above the image will be a text box(form) that I will type my funny text in, when I have finished typing I will click submit.
 * The submit button on the text box(form) will send the text to the pre decided position on the image (bottom)
 * I now have a extremely spicy fresh meme that is funny yet kind and I can save it as a pdf.